-Today I’m talking with founder of Farm One, Rob Laing, about trends in urban farming.
+Today I’m talking with the founder of Farm One, Rob Laing, about trends in urban farming.
 Learn how to use LED lights to grow your own fresh herbs year-round.
-It will turn your everyday dishes into a bright, colorful, and delicious plate!
+It will turn your everyday dishes into a bright, colorful, and delicious plate.

 I have a fascination with gardening.
 Some day I hope to cultivate large yields of produce.
 Between now and then I’m cultivating my green thumb through herbs.
 And to be honest, it’s a great place to star because I can keep them going year-round!
 There is a trick to keeping herbs alive indoors.
 I’m not a master yet, but I’m working on it!

 That’s why I reached out to Rob Laing, he’s founder of Farm.One and occasional podcaster himself at Plant Gourmet, where he interviews various plant-based chefs.

 Farm One is an indoor, artificially lit, hydroponic farm, located right in the middle of Manhattan’s financial district.

 Rob describes himself as a technical guy who loves food.
 His love of food combined with some bad eating habits caused him to gain weight.
 Between the excess weight and the demands of his work, he found himself getting sick a lot.

 Then one day he radically changed his diet, with an emphasis on fresh, whole, plant-based foods.

 He discovered plant-based when he read the book Eat to Live by Joel Fuhrman.